Laaen/MizipTools/README.md

 ## Quick guide

 ### Introduction
-Put your MiZip key on the back of your phone, the app should start.
+Start the app, put the tag on the back of your phone, and you're good to go

-Don't start the app manually, it won't work (I'll maybe fiddle with it to allow manual starting)

 ### Dump Tag
 It will read your Mizip tag's UID, generate all keys, and read all sectors, a dump should be saved in the Android/data/com.laen.miziptools/files/[UID].txt

-If the app crashes when dumping, it's either you don't have a MiZip tag, some issue occured when writing the file (unlikely), or there are some subtilities on how they generate key and this app is worthless D:
+If the app crashes when dumping, it's either you don't have a MiZip tag, some issue occured when writing the file (unlikely), or there are some subtilities on how they generate keys and this app is worthless D:

 If it doesn't work, and you are sure your tag is a MiZip tag, feel free to submit an issue :)